03 Jun 2024

 • have one or more debts

-• have a reasonable amount of money left over after paying for basics such as household bills and food.
+• have a reasonable amount of money left over after paying for basics such as household bills and food

 If you’re a couple and have at least one debt in both your names, you’re both liable for paying off the debt.
 You can apply for a joint DPP to help manage the repayments.

-Finding an approved money adviser
+How to find an approved money adviser

 If your creditors don’t reply within 21 days of receiving the DPP proposal, it will be assumed that they’ve accepted it.

-If any of them dispute it, the Debt Arrangement Scheme Administrator will decide whether it’s fair and reasonable for a DPP to be approved.
+The Debt Arrangement Scheme Administrator will decide whether it’s fair and reasonable for a DPP to be approved.

-Find out more about Debt Arrangement Schemes at National DebtlineOpens in a new window
+Find out more about Debt Arrangement Schemes at National Debtline or at Citizens Advice Scotland

 Debt Management Plan

-Debt Management Plans are usually arranged for you by a third party – many debt advice charities and organisations can arrange one for free.
+A DMP is usually arranged for you by a third party – many debt advice charities and organisations can arrange one for free.

 Avoid Debt Management Plan providers that charge fees